ruby0x1/wren-astar/README.md

 > `cost_get_fn`

-A function that returns the traversal cost for a node given to the function.
+A function you provide that returns the traversal cost for a node given to the function.
 This function passes a `from` node and a `to` node. if you don't have a cost, return 1.
 ```js
 //no cost?